Muirfield/pocketmine-plugins/ManyWorlds/README.md

 * A: You must be using PocketMine-MP v1.4.1.
 Set the `generator` to `flat`.
 * Q: How do I load multiple worlds on start-up?
-  A: That functionality is provided by PocketMine-MP core by default.
+* A: That functionality is provided by PocketMine-MP core by default.
   In the `pocketmine.yml` file there is a `worlds` section where you can define which worlds to load on start-up.
+Examples:

+      [CODE]
+      # pocketmine.yml
+      worlds:
+         world1: []
+         world2: []
+      [/CODE]

+  This will automatically load worlds: "world1" and "world2" on startup.

 # Changes